kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_4.md

 - **Smoking**: Hang food over a smoky fire to dry it out.
 For best results, use a fire with little flame and lots of smoke in a poorly ventilated area.
 - **Freezing**: Freeze food in meal-sized portions only if the temperature is consistently below freezing.
 If the temperature is above freezing, the food may start thawing.
 - **Natural refrigeration**: Bury food in snow, underground (lined with grass or leaves), or wrap in a wet cloth.
 - **Live storage**: Store fish in a trap or a pen made of rocks and sticks in a stream.
+Insects can be stored in a container with holes in the lid.

 ## Protection
+You may need to protect your food from animals.
+Here are some methods to keep your food safe:

 ### Bear bags

-TODO
+A bear bag is a bag of food that is hoisted up into a tree to keep it out of reach of bears and other animals.

+1. Place food in a bag.
+2. Tie a rope to the bag.
+3. Throw the rope over a high branch and hoist the bag up.
+4. Tie the rope to a tree to keep the bag out of reach of animals.

 ### Bear canisters

-TODO
+A bear canister is a hard plastic container that is used to store food.
+It is bear-proof and can be used to store food on the ground.

+Some campsites may provide a bear box, which is a large metal box that is used to store food.